-Charles Pontin was baptised on 11 May 1679 son of Charles Pontin and his wife Sarah.
+Charles Pontin was baptised on 11 May 1679 in Berkeley, son of Charles Pontin and his wife Sarah.

 On 26 June 1709 Charles Pontin of Ham, Berkeley, yeoman, along with Walter Abevan of Berkeley, yeoman, his wife Jane, Thomas Hopper of Berkeley, yeoman and James Bevan of Berkeley, yeoman were party to a deed declaring the uses of a fine on 3 Cottages, Lugdowne, the homes (7 acres) in Westfield, Berkeley (Gloucestershire archives D2957/41/60)